flamholz/flamholz.github.io/bbtn_26/index.md

 ## Overview
 Beneath the surface of every diagram or fundamental concept in a biology textbook is an essential set of numbers: counts, concentrations, rates, sizes, and energies.
 What are these numbers, and what can we learn from them?

 The goal of this course is to introduce you to quantitative reasoning about biology.
 While knowing numbers at an approximate level (e.g., typical rates of transcription) is a key goal of the course, our primary goal is learning to reason quantitatively (and quickly) about biological systems.
+The aim is to *transform your intuition* about biology and give you an *extra sense* in designing experiments, evaluating hypotheses, and reading papers.

 ## Course book
 Students will receive a copy of *Cell Biology by the Numbers* by Rob Phillips and Ron Milo.
 The book is also freely available online at [book.bionumbers.org](https://book.bionumbers.org/)